You are using an ad blocker...

-This article explains the Financial statement analysis or (financial analysis) in a practical way.
-After reading you will understand the basics of this powerful financial management tool.
+This article explains the Financial Statement Analysis or (Financial Analysis) in a practical way.
+After reading you will understand the basics of this powerful financial management and investment tool.

 It identifies the financial strengths and weaknesses of an organization by establishing the relationship between the items of the balance sheet and the profit and loss account.